 Marketplaces are another option for selling comics online.
 There are several global online marketplaces you can choose from, such as more generalist marketplaces like eBay, where you can sell practically anything, to more specialist comic marketplaces such as Comiconnect.

 Marketplaces remove much of the leg work involved in building your own website, such as the need to build the site from scratch and having to drive all your own traffic to the site.
 However, they do also come with downsides.
 For example, you have very little control over how things are done, for example, a new algorithm may mean fewer people find your products or there may be non-negotiable increases in fees.

 Social media platforms are a much newer, but more direct, method for selling comics online.
 This functionality has been introduced by many social media companies such as Facebook and Instagram in an effort to keep people on their apps, even when they are shopping.

-This can be a great option for those who have an engaged audience on social media, as it makes it quick and convenient for your customers to buy.
+Making money on social media can be a great option for those who have an engaged audience on social channels, since it makes it quick and convenient for your customers to buy.
 However, there are similar issues to those experienced with marketplaces because you lack ongoing control over much of the functionality of the site.

 In this section, we will run through everything you need to know about representing your comics on your online store in the best possible light.

 So, you have your comics and you have a shop.
 Now you need to add two and two together so you can start selling.
 This is usually a fairly straightforward process, but it is worth taking the time to ensure that you properly showcase your comics.
 After all, this is the point at which your customers decide whether what you offer is for them.